cspanring/ember-wufoo-form/README.md

       target="FORM_TARGET_SELECTOR"
     }}

-It will inject a script tag to load Wufoo's JavaScript library and an iframe that will display the form.
+It will inject a script tag to load Wufoo's JavaScript library, which will add an iframe to display the form.

 The required `formId` can be found on the "Share a link to your form" page in the Wufoo form admin.